UW-GAC/anvil-util-workflows/README.md

 This workflow checks whether expected tables (both required and optional) are included.
 For each table, it checks column names, data types, and primary keys.
 Finally, it checks foreign keys (cross-references across tables).
 Results of all checks are displayed in an HTML file.

 If miminal checks are passed and `import_tables` is set to `true`, the workflow will then import the files as data tables in an AnVIL workspace.
+If checks are not passed, the workflow will fail and the user should review the file "data_model_validation.html" in the workflow output directory.

 The user must specify the following inputs: